informalsystems/ibc-starknet/README.md

 > operator and users.

 > [!CAUTION]
 > Don't destroy the Starknet wallet.
-We will need it for relaying with
+You will need it for relaying with
 > permissioned-wallet-setup.